Use Case

 Improved retention through an active, engaging item economy where inventories stay fresh

 These benefits compound over time.
-As more items circulate through coordinated trades, the preference network becomes denser, which increases the probability of discovering additional trades.
-More trades lead to more listed preferences, which lead to more discovered trade opportunities.
+As more items circulate through SWAPS, the marketplace creates more opportunities.
+More trades lead to more expressed wants, which lead to more available trades.

 Traditional Gaming Economy vs. SWAPS-Enabled